 Step 5: Cut another length of wire that is quite a bit bigger than the stone.
 Put the wire through the jump ring with the stone and charm.
 Bend it into a circle (it may already be circular if it’s stored that way in the package), and overlap both ends.
 Tighten the size of the circle until the wire is doubled all the way around.
 Twist both pieces gently together to create a loosely interwoven circle.
 Wrap and bend the ends a little tighter than the rest of the circle so they’ll stay in place.
 Squeeze the top of the hoop gently into a slight tear-drop shape with the top being where the ends meet so that part stays within the jump ring during wear.

 And that’s it!
-Enjoy your new amulet necklace and the feeling of protection it, hopefully, brings your way.
-Before you start you could do a little research on different crystal types and charm shapes then scout your stores with your favorites in mind.
-Wishing you all the best as you head out into the night on All Hallows’ Eve!
+Enjoy your new amulet necklace and the feeling of protection it hopefully brings your way.
+Before you start, you could do a little research on different crystal types and charm shapes, then scout your local Goodwill stores with your favorites in mind.
+Wishing you all the best as you head out into the night for a socially distanced All Hallows’ Eve!